ryancyq/ryancyq.github.io/_posts/2024-10-02-light-dark-theme-switch-static-site.md

 ---

 [Tailwind CSS] provides light/dark styling out of the box through its intuitive dark mode modifiers.
-By default, [Tailwind CSS Dark Mode] uses the `prefers-color-scheme` CSS media feature from the browser, which serves as a good starting point for supporting light/dark themes on our static site.
+By default, [Tailwind CSS Dark Mode] uses the [prefers-color-scheme] CSS media feature from the browser, which serves as a good starting point for supporting light/dark themes on our static site.

 However, to further improve our readers' experience, users should be able to indicate their preference for light/dark mode across their favorite sites.
 As a user, I always welcome utilities to customize my reading experience for different site domains.

 In this post, I'm going to share my experience of adding a light/dark theme switcher to a static site with minimal JavaScript involved.

+### Tailwind CSS Manual Dark Mode Toggle

+First, we need to move away from the default dark mode configuration that uses the `media` strategy.
+As of this writing, [Tailwind CSS 3.4.1] offers two other strategies: `class` and `selector`.
+Both will work in our case, but the official documentation recommends the `selector` strategy ([Tailwind CSS manual dark mode](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually)).

 ### Simple Light/Dark Theme Switcher